 Michigan's water conservation and efficiency program is founded on the water withdrawal assessment requirement that applies to all new or increased large quantity withdrawals (LQWs).
 The assessment process evaluates proposed water withdrawals relative to the environmental impact standards set for conserving and protecting the water resources of the Great Lakes Basin.
 The likely resource impacts of a proposed withdrawal must meet the environmental impact standard and be authorized by EGLE before the withdrawal can begin.
-If the withdrawal is likely to exceed the environmental impact standards, then an applicant may have an opportunity to seek site specific review.
-For an LQW to be approved through a site-specific review, water users incorporate water conservation and efficiency measures to reduce their impact.
-LQWs are cumulatively tracked and accounted for against the environmental standard at a sub-watershed scale, ensuring that the water resources of the basin are conserved even at a small scale.
+If the withdrawal is likely to exceed the environmental impact standards, the applicant must reduce their withdrawal or show by site-specific data and analysis that their withdrawal's impact won't exceed the standard.
+LQWs are cumulatively tracked and accounted for against the environmental standard at a subwatershed scale, ensuring that the water resources of the basin are conserved even at a small scale.